 One of the fascinating aspects of membership in a mineralogical, gem or lapidary club is having knowledgeable guides to collecting sites.
 Sometimes we visit quarries, little known road cuts, and other public lands.
 When permission is available, we may also visit private properties, always respectful of the environment and the rights of others.

 Recent MSDC field trips:

-Jan.
-28, 2017 - Trip to James Madison University's Department of Geology and Environmental Science.
-Dr. Lance E. Kearns will share minerals, help us use his sophisticated lab equipment to examine our specimens, and lead our explorations of the superb JMU Mineral Museum.
+Trip to James Madison University's Department of Geology and Environmental Science.
+Dr. Lance E. Kearns shared minerals, helped us use his sophisticated lab equipment to examine our specimens, and led our explorations of the superb JMU Mineral Museum.

-Jan. or Feb.
-2017 on a Saturday - Hands-on exploration of Thin Sections at the geology lab of Northern Virginia Community College, Annandale.
-Using polarizing microscopes, we'll be able to examine some of its 1200 specimens of 30-micron-thick section of a rock.
-Member John Weidner and others will guide us to use the equipment and see these amazing specimens.
-Geology Lab, CS Building, Room 217, Annandale Campus of Northern Virginia Community College.
-Parking is best accessed off Wakefield Chapel Road.
+Hands-on exploration of Thin Sections at the geology lab of Northern Virginia Community College, Annandale.
+Using polarizing microscopes, we examined some of its 1200 specimens -- 30-micron-thick section of a rock.
+Member John Weidner and others guided us to use the equipment and see these amazing specimens.

 Collaboration with Other Mineral Clubs

 Several DC-area clubs offer a regular schedule of collecting field trips.
 Many people join several clubs because each has something special to offer.